Share this record

 - the local authority cannot make any direct payments in respect of goods or services provided in an early years setting, school or post-16 institution without the written consent of the provider, head teacher or principal

-More information about personal education budgets can be found in section 6 of the Guide for Parents and Carers.
+More information about personal education budgets can be found in The Personal Education Budget Policy in the downloads section of this page.

 Information about personal budgets in adult social care in Sandwell